My Talks

 Abstract

 It is not set theory.
 It is not game theory.
-It is the theory of the game of set.
+It is the theory of the game of SET.
 I will teach you how to play the game, explain the game's theory and then show some bonus activities.
-I have only four sets of the game of set.
-If you have a set of the game, please bring it along.

 Clifford Algebras and Graphs

 This talk is targeted for undergraduate and graduate students.
-I gave this talk at MIT combinatorics seminar, Hebrew University, Bar-Ilan University.
+I gave this talk at MIT combinatorics seminar, Hebrew University, Bar-Ilan University, Brandeis.

 Abstract